onmyway133/XcodeColorSense2/README.md

 I want to use framework in the extension, but Xcode keeps complaining about that http://stackoverflow.com/questions/43673353/how-to-use-framework-in-xcode-source-editor-extension

-I use [GifCapture](https://github.com/onmyway133/GifCapture) to capture the gif
+I use [GifCapture](https://github.com/onmyway133/GifCapture) to capture the gif.
+Here I use key binding `Cmd+Ctrl+S` to toggle color info

 ![](Screenshots/demo.gif)